tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [backtesting.ipynb](Activities/04-Ins_Backtesting/Solved/backtesting.ipynb)

-Present the following discussion points to the class:
+Navigate to the "Backtesting" section of the slideshow, and present the following discussion points:

 * Backtesting is the process for measuring the overall performance of a trading strategy using historical stock prices to simulate executed trades dictated by the calculated trading signals and trade decision logic.